Skip to main content

 Most slide rules were also equipped with special scales for trigonometric functions, powers, roots, and other useful arithmetic functions.

-This page titled 4.6: Logarithms is shared under a GNU Free Documentation License 1.3 license and was authored, remixed, and/or curated by Tony R. Kuphaldt (All About Circuits) via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 4.6: Logarithms is shared under a GNU Free Documentation License 1.3 license and was authored, remixed, and/or curated by Tony R. Kuphaldt (All About Circuits) via source content that was edited to the style and standards of the LibreTexts platform.

 • Was this article helpful?